MarsProgrammingLab/Passenger-Counter/README.md

 # Passenger-Counter
-- Our passenger counter application tracks the number of people entering a subway train.
+- This passenger counter application tracks the number of people entering a subway train.